hapijs/accept/README.md

 ## Introduction

 Accept helps to answer the question of how best to respond to a HTTP request, based on the requesting browser's capabilities.
-Accept will parse the headers of a HTTP request and tell you what the preferred encoding is and what charsets are accepted.
+Accept will parse the headers of a HTTP request and tell you what the preferred encoding is, what language should be used, and what charsets are accepted.

 Additional details about Accept headers and content negotiation can be found in [IETF RFC 7231, Section 5.3](https://tools.ietf.org/html/rfc7231#section-5.3).